lucy-kim/lucy-kim.github.io/pages/learn-mySQL.md

 description: This tutorial offers key essential lessons on how to use MySQL taught in SQL Cookbook (O'Reilly), along with instructions on how to set up MySQL on personal computer (Mac) and the example data for practice.
 ---

-This tutorial offers key essential lessons on how to use MySQL taught in [SQL Cookbook (O'Reilly)](http://shop.oreilly.com/product/9780596009762.do), along with instructions on how to set up MySQL on personal computer (Mac) and the example data for practice.
+This tutorial compiles key essential lessons on how to use MySQL taught in [SQL Cookbook (O'Reilly)](http://shop.oreilly.com/product/9780596009762.do), along with instructions on how to set up MySQL on personal computer (Mac) and the example data for practice.
+Most solutions/example codes are from the book.

 ## Setup